Terms & conditions

 General conditions of sale and delivery

-The terms and conditions of RHOMBUS Rollen Holding-GmbH (Germany), RHOMBUS S.A.S (France) and RHOMBUS Castors Sdn.
-Bhd.
-(Malaysia) are valid in general.
+The terms and conditions of RHOMBUS Rollen Holding-GmbH (Germany) are valid in general.
 On request we can send the detailed contents.

 This catalogue has been carried out with attention and care.
 Possible mistakes and colour differences cannot be guaranteed.
 Dimensions and weights are within the normal industry manufacturing standards.
 The indication of load capacities are always referring to certain conditions of use which are typical for this sort of product.
 All indications are subject to progressive changes.

 Delivery terms and conditions (1)